Los Angeles Almanac Logo

 Home | All Almanac Topics | Government | County & Municipal

-• The Native American woman represents the early inhabitants of the Los Angeles Basin, standing on the shore of the Pacific Ocean with the San Gabriel Mountains in the background.
+• The Native American woman represents the original inhabitants of the Los Angeles Basin, standing on the shore of the Pacific Ocean, with the San Gabriel Mountains in the background and the sun behind her head.
+She holds a basket of what are believed to be acorns.

 • The Spanish galleon represents the San Salvador, the vessel commanded by Juan Cabrillo that sailed into San Pedro Harbor on October 8, 1542.